 Druk Path Trek – Day 3

-Today is a tough day of ascents and descents up to 4150m.
+Today is a short but tough day of ascents and descents up to 4150m.
 11km.

 Overnight camping.